AimanMadan/AimanMadan/README.md

 A passionate computer science student.
 Experienced in developing projects with Arduino and Raspberry Pi platforms, and I'm currently diving into the world of **web development and automation**.

-🎨 I love the creative side of coding, especially when it involves **music** or **UI design**.
+🎨 I love coding, especially when it involves **music**.
 I believe that a great user experience is a form of art, and I strive to bring that perspective into my projects.

 🎵 In my free time, you'll find me making music and experimenting with **analog gears**.
 I love exploring the intersection of technology and art, and I'm always looking for new ways to blend these two passions.